-In this guide, you will find information on how to get the best possible output and experience from your mentoring progress.
-Through interviews, scientific papers and a number of different books, we have understood the crucial parts in making a mentoring program successful.
-There is a lot you can do yourself to increase the chances of learning and making the experience valuable.
+In this guide, you will find information on how to get the best possible output and experience from your mentoring process.
+Through interviews, papers and a number of different books, we have gathered some key observations in making a mentoring program successful.
+The conclusion is that there is a lot you can do yourself to increase the chances of learning and making the experience valuable.

 To be a mentee is not just about showing up to a meeting or three and waiting for your mentor to show you the way.
 It is a commitment that requires effort and work.
 In return, it might have a great impact on your future life and career.
 The more work you put in, whether it is before, during or after the mentorship program, the more you will get out of it.

-With this guide, we have tried to give you the best possible starting point.
+With this guide, we will give you the best possible starting point for a meaningful and impactful program.